-Today, Greene Street is one of several blocks which make up the SoHo-Cast Iron Historic District—a district famed for its extensive and unique use of cast-iron as a central component in its buildings.
+Greene Street is one of several blocks which make up the SoHo-Cast Iron Historic District.
+The district is famed for its extensive and unique use of cast-iron as a central component in its buildings.

-10 Greene Street features typical double-hung windows, and three classic, solid wooden doors on its first floor.
-A unique, sloped skylight was also installed on the building’s rear elevation.
+10 Greene Street features typical, double-hung windows, and three classic, solid wooden doors on its first floor.
+A unique, sloped skylight was also designed for the building’s rear elevation.
 The fifth floor and rooftop is home to a three-story penthouse.
-The stunning penthouse boasts its own bespoke, ultramodern façade, cutting-edge glazing, a walkable skylight.
+This stunning penthouse boasts an ultramodern façade, cutting-edge glazing, and a walkable skylight.
 It also features a sliding door which leads out onto its own rooftop terrace.

 For the project, OPEN AWD were responsible for:

-● Firstly, carefully reproducing the design of the original storefront doors on the first floor, including the decorative wooden panels.
+● Firstly, carefully reproducing the design of the original storefront doors on the first floor.
+This included the decorative wooden panels.

-●Secondly, making sure to modernize the windows in order to make them more energy efficient, offer more effective protection against drafts, as well as improving their durability and ease of use.
+●Secondly, making sure to modernize the windows in order to make them more energy efficient.
+This would offer more effective protection against drafts, improve their durability and ease of use.

-● Thirdly, carefully remodeling the window units and brickmold to restore the building’s historic look.
+● Thirdly, carefully redesigning the window units and brickmold to restore the building’s historic look.
 The installation was carried out by trained and certified installation specialists.

 ● Finally, designing custom windows for the rooftop penthouse, including oversized sliding doors, tilt and turn windows, and a walkable skylight

-This part of the project included the installation of 39 double-hung custom windows.
-We used the highest quality Scandinavian Pine wood, painted ‘bone white’.
+This part of the process included the designing of 39 double-hung custom windows.
+To begin, we used the highest quality Scandinavian Pine wood, which was painted ‘bone white’.
 Similarly, we chose two-over-two lites, or six-over-six lites.
 We felt all of this would more closely resemble the building’s historic design.

-Because of slight design issues in some of the previous window units, we approached each window unit separately during the shop drawings stage.
-In order to create a seamless façade, we designed a series of unique brickmold details for each unit.
-As a result, this ensured that all gaps between the window frame and the existing opening were adequately joined.
+However, because of slight design issues in some of the previous window units, we approached each window unit differently during the shop drawings stage.
+Then, to create a seamless façade, we designed a series of unique brickmold details for each unit.
+As a result of this, this ensured that all gaps between the window frame and the existing opening were adequately joined.

-Then, OPEN AWD installed a twenty-six-foot wide, sloped skylight on the building’s rear elevation.
+Subsequently, OPEN AWD designed a twenty-six-foot wide, sloped skylight on the building’s rear elevation.
 As a result of this, we were able to incorporate the unit into the building’s original design.
 Moreover, we also felt that this would provide some additional light and thermal efficiency.

-Stunning sliding doors were designed for the two uppermost floors of the penthouse were fitted with sliding doors.
-These door provided a vast amount of natural light for the entire unit.
-Then, a walkable skylight was installed on the terrace on the penthouse’s third floor.
-Similarly, the skylight helped to open the space up further.
-Lastly, a unique frameless, floating corner window was fitted into the second-floor façade.
+Stunning sliding doors were designed for the two uppermost floors of the penthouse.
+These doors provided a vast amount of natural light for the entire unit.
+Then, a walkable skylight was designed for the terrace on the penthouse’s third floor.
+Likewise, the skylight helped to open the space up further.
+Finally, we designed a unique frameless, floating corner window for the second-floor’s façade.